Central Government

 Redesigning Funding

-A three year project to bring a redesigned central government funding service to Beta, working in an embedded team with the Department for Levelling Up, Home Buying and Communities (DLUHC)
+A three year project to bring a redesigned central government funding service to Beta, working in an embedded team with the Ministry of Housing, Communities and Local Government (MHCLG).

 The problem

-• Create and commission artefacts such as blueprints, process diagrams, and journey maps.
+- Producing and commissioning core artefacts such as service blueprints, lifecycle models, and journey maps

 What I did

-Publishing and promoting fund details in the form of a prospectus
+2. Opening the fund, by publishing and promoting the fund details in the form of a prospectus

-Allowing applications to begin, and supporting the people making applications
+3. Allowing applications to begin, and supporting the applicants through the process

-Reporting on the progress of the projects funded, feed learnings into knowledge base
+8. Reporting on progress of the projects funded, feeding learnings into a knowledge base

 Key moments